-My tomato crop suffered from early blight this year.
+Every season I battle early blight to some degree or another.
 As I explained in detail in this post, early blight is a fungus that must be dealt with swiftly.

 Early in the summer, I found myself on a quest to rid my tomato plants of little green bugs — also known as aphids.
-Because I didn’t want to any spray (even most natural sprays kill beneficial insects), I simply relocated a ladybug to my tomatoes.
+Because I didn’t want to use any spray (even natural sprays can kill beneficial insects), I relocated a ladybug to my tomatoes.
 Within a few days the aphid population declined dramatically, and within a few weeks they were gone.

-The truth is, now that the plant is putting its energy into producing fruit, it may need a boost of nutrition.
-I still feed my tomatoes by filling my emptied compost crock with water and pouring the “instant tea” on the tomatoes (instructions here).
+As the the plant pours its energy into producing fruit, it may need a boost of nutrition.
+I feed my tomatoes by filling my emptied compost crock with water and pouring the “instant tea” on the tomatoes (instructions here).
 You can also add a few tablespoons of organic fertilizer around the base of the plant (called top-dressing) and water it in.